 Rheumatoid Arthritis Research Indicates Serotonin Could be New Target for Therapies

 Researchers investigated serotonin involvement in RA pathology in mouse models of the disease.
-Analyzing two groups of animals, one with normal serotonin function (wild-type) and another with marked low peripheral levels of the neurotransmitter, the team observed that in the wild-type group induction of rheumatoid arthritis elicited a strong increase in serotonin content in their paws.
+Analyzing two groups of animals.
+One with normal serotonin function (wild-type) and another with marked low peripheral levels of the neurotransmitter.
+Team observed that in the wild-type group induction of rheumatoid arthritis elicited.
+A strong increase in serotonin content in their paws.
 But mice modified to not produce serotonin showed a marked increase in clinical and pathologic arthritis scores, osteoclast differentiation, and bone resorption.

 “Our study highlights that 5-HT has a direct immunoregulatory role in arthritis,” co-lead investigator Marie-Christine de Vernejoul said in a press release.
 “The development of treatments targeting 5-HT or 5-HT receptors could represent an exciting prospect to regulate the immune response in RA and open new perspectives to improve the therapeutic options for patients.”